gbmhunter/blog/content/electronics/circuit-design/analogue-filters/filter-tunings/_index.md

 * **Bessel**: Optimized for linear phase response up to (or down to for high-pass filters) the cutoff frequency `\(f_c\)`, at the expense of a slower transition to the stop-band.
 This is useful to minimizing the signal distortion (a linear _phase response_ in the frequency domain is a constant _time delay_ in the time domain).
 * **Elliptic:** Designed to have the fastest transition from the passband to the stopband, at the expense of ripple in both of these bands (Chebyshev optimization only produces ripple in one of the bands but is not as fast in the transition).
 Also called _Cauer_ filters or _Rational Chebyshev_ filters.

-The graphs below show the differences in response (bode plots, gain and phase) for these various filter tunings:

-{{% figure src="low-pass-filter-optimization-comparison-gain-db.png" width="700px" caption="A comparison of different filter optimizations.
-Gain shown in dB." %}}

-Sometimes the differences can been visualized better by display the gain as `\(V/V\)`:

-{{% figure src="low-pass-filter-optimization-comparison-gain-vv.png" width="700px" caption="A comparison of different filter optimizations.
-Gain shown in V/V." %}}

-The linear phase delay of the Bessel filter is best visualized in the below plot where the phase in plotted on a linear scale rather than a logarithmic:

-{{% figure src="low-pass-filter-optimization-comparison-phase-linear.png" width="700px" caption="Phase delay of different filter optimizations, with the frequency plotted on a linear axis rather than a logarithmic axis.
-This is the best way to visualize the linear phase delay of the Bessel optimization." %}}
+These filters are explained in more detail below.
+If you are interested in visual comparisons, you can skip straight to the [Comparisons Between Filter Tunings section](#comparisons-between-filter-tunings).

 ## Butterworth Tunings

 Tuning a filter for a Butterworth response gives a filter which is **maximally flat in the passband**, and rolls off towards zero in the stopband.
 The price you pay for this is slower roll-off into the stop-band, compared with Chebyshev or Elliptic tunings.

 {{% tip %}}
-It may sounds dumb, but I've always remembered Butterworth as a flat passband which "slides like butter".
+It may sound dumb, but I've always remembered Butterworth as a flat passband which "slides like butter".
 {{% /tip %}}

 Butterworth tunings are defined as a filter whose magnitude is[^bib-wikipedia-butterworth-filter]: